OneResume.ai vs Teal: Master Profile or All-in-One Job Tracker?

 - Teal's standout feature is its job tracker, which lets users save job listings, track application status, and manage their entire pipeline from one dashboard [2]

-- Both platforms offer generous free tiers, but Teal locks AI tailoring behind its $29/month Teal+ plan while OneResume.ai includes AI optimization in its core experience [3]
+- Both platforms offer generous free tiers, but Teal locks AI tailoring behind its $29/month Teal+ plan while OneResume.ai Pro at $9/month includes AI-tailored resumes, the cover letter generator, application tracking, and the job feed [3]

 - According to Jobscan research, resumes optimized for ATS keywords receive 2.5 times more interview callbacks than unoptimized versions [4]